aaacrophobia/edx-documentation/en_us/shared/set_up_course/planning_course_information/title_number_guidelines.rst

 .. only:: Partners

  A course title and number are required to create an About page.

-You enter your course title and number in Publisher.
+ * For courses on edx.org, you enter this information in Publisher.
    For more information, see :ref:`Pub Creating a Course`.
+ * For courses on Edge, you enter this information in Studio.
+For more information, see :ref:`Creating a New Course`.

 .. only:: Open_edX